 Ahhh...the Perfect Slice of Sprinkle Goodness

-We hope that you enjoy the recipe!
-If you give it a try, we'd love for you to write a review or leave a photo in the comments below!
+We hope that you enjoy this delicious Funfetti Cake!
+If you give it a try, we would love for you to leave a comment and photo below!

 - 1 ½ sticks (12 T) (170g) unsalted butter, slightly softened